Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark_for_machine_learning_on_azureml/getting_started_with_snowpark_for_machine_learning_on_azureml.md

 ## Load data into Snowflake
 Duration: 5

-You should now be able to navigate back to the 'File Browser' tab on the left and see your clone repo.
-Open the first notebook (ensure that you select the correct notebook environment), [0_setup.ipynb](https://github.com/Snowflake-Labs/sfguide-getting-started-snowpark-python-sagemaker/blob/main/0_setup.ipynb) and work through the set up script here to create a database, warehouse and load the data.
+You should now be able to navigate back to the 'File Browser' tab on the left and see your cloned repo.
+Open the setup.ipynb notebook (ensure that you select the correct environment), [0_setup_data.ipynb](https://github.com/marzillo-snow/getting_started_with_snowpark_on_azureml/blob/main/0_setup_data.ipynb) and work through the set up script here to load the data.
 Your chosen role will need to have permissions to create these objects - if you are in a fresh lab account, the `ACCOUNTADMIN` role will work, but note that this wouldn't be used in a production setting.

 You will need to enter your user and account credentials, and it is important that your `account` is in the correct format as outlined in the [Snowflake documentation](https://docs.snowflake.com/en/user-guide/admin-account-identifier#non-vps-account-locator-formats-by-cloud-platform-and-region).
 Your `host` will be your `account` ID followed by `.snowflakecomputing.com`, for example:
 ```python